neo-ngd/NEO-Tutorial/en/9-smartContract/Smart_Contract_basics.md

 private const ulong factor = 100000000;
 ```

-These properties defined in contract property are ususally constants that can be used inside the methods of smart contract and everytime the smart contract is running on any instance, these perporties keep the same value.
+These properties defined in contract property are usually constants that can be used inside the methods of smart contract and every time the smart contract is running on any instance, these properties keep the same value.